 - 1. All livestock exhibitors and their parents must sign a form stating that their livestock are drug-free and they have read and agree to the rules of the Rawlins County Free Fair and corresponding/associated programs. - 2.
 All livestock exhibitors are required to submit an Individual or Pen Animal Treatment Record at Final Weigh in at fair.
 Animals not having treatment records will not be allowed to exhibit.
 If additional treatments are required during fair the exhibitor must notify an Extension Agent to get their treatment record.
 Records must be returned to an Extension Agent upon completion. - 3.
-If the health and welfare of any animal exhibited at the Rawlins County Fair or brought on the fairgrounds during the fair is questioned, the on-call Veterinarian will be called to examine the animal.
+If the health and welfare of any animal exhibited at the Rawlins County Fair or brought on the fairgrounds during the fair is

-LIVESTOCK HEALTH REQUIREMENTS

-By the State Animal Health Commissioner-General Requirements (Kansas Origin)
+LIVESTOCK HEALTH REQUIREMENTS By the State Animal Health Commissioner-General Requirements (Kansas Origin)

 Kansas Department of Agriculture Division of Animal Health requirements and Kansas State Fair rules govern the Rawlins County Free Fair unless otherwise stated.
 All animals are subject to examination by the On-Call Veterinarian or when applicable, officials of the Kansas Animal Health Department.
-All animals will be free of clinical signs of infectious or contagious disease as determined by the on-call veterinarian will not be permitted to exhibit.
+All animals will be free of clinical signs of infectious or contagious disease as determined by the on-call veterinarian or will not be permitted to exhibit.